penguinmd/plant-labeler/README.md

 3. **Generate Your Label**:
    - Press **F6** to render your custom label
    - Export as **STL** for 3D printing

+4. **3D Print Your Label**:
+   - Open the STL file in your slicer software (PrusaSlicer, Cura, etc.)
+   - Use recommended settings below
    - Print and enjoy!

 **That's it!** No programming knowledge required - just point, click, and customize.